Saskia-vB/eng57-JSON-API-Postocodes/README.md

 ________//_____________
 ## Package managers
-what is it?
+- package manner system is a collection of software tools that automates the process of installing, upgrading, configuring and removing computer programs for a computer's operating system in a consistent manner.

 ### list the package managers
 Please go find the name of the package managers for:
-- python
+- python: Python Package Manager (PyPM) - pip
-- ruby
+- ruby: RubyGems
-- js
+- js: npm, Yarn, pnpm

-- linux - unbuntu
+- linux - unbuntu : Debian Package Management System, Red Hat Package Manager, Pacman Package Manager, Zypper Package Manager, Portage Package Manager
-- windows
+- windows:
 - IOS